Education & GPA

 Not matching your school's weighting scale

-Ignoring credit hours for different classes
+Ignoring credit hours for different courses

 Confusing semester GPA with cumulative GPA